Ayubloaded/AdhocCreator/README.md

 # AdhocCreator
-a Wi-Fi Hotspots Adhoc connection for Windows
+A Wi-Fi Hotspots Adhoc Creator for Windows